-Guidance Executive considers and signs off guidance and implementation for publication.
-NICE holds Guidance Executive meetings every week.
+The Guidance Executive meets weekly to consider and sign off guidance and implementation for publication.

-Deputy Chief Executive and Director of Health and Social Care
+Deputy Chief Executive and Director of the Centre for Health Technology Evaluation

 Immediately before joining NICE, Jane was head of corporate communications at the Medical Research Council, the UK's largest publicly funded medical research organisation.
 Her remit covered the full spectrum of corporate communications, from strategic development, public involvement and consultation, to media relations and brand management.
 Jane has worked extensively in the political field in Canada, including as Press secretary for the official opposition and former prime minister of Canada, and as Director of communications, Canadian Federation of Labour.

 Jane has also held senior positions in charitable organisations including the Scout Association and the International Planned Parenthood Federation.

 Consultant Clinical Advisor and Programme Director for Interventional Procedures